The application process

 A cure can’t wait!
 We are a charity that moves at pace and our application process is no different.
 We normally advertise roles for two weeks and will then start swiftly shortlisting candidates and setting up initial interviews.
 So if you want to help us accelerate change, (it goes without saying really) then you’ll need to move quickly.

-Stage 1 – Shortlisted candidates will be invited to a first stage interview which will usually take place via Skype and last around 30 minutes.
+Stage 1 – Shortlisted candidates will be invited to a first stage interview which will usually take place via Zoom and last around 30 minutes.
 This gives candidates an opportunity to bring their CV to life, explain their motivation for applying and demonstrate how they would fit/add to our culture and values.
-This stage will normally be managed by the recruiting manager and Head of Talent.
+This stage will normally be attended by the recruiting manager and Talent Manager or Director of Talent.

 We’ve been recognised as Charity of the Year 2018 for our pioneering approach, innovative research solutions and, above all, our community-centred approach to everything we do.